ad510/firstest-principle/_drafts/learning.md

+---
+layout: post
-# What learning algorithms can predict that our physics theories might not
+title:  "What learning algorithms can predict that our physics theories might not"
+---
 A [hot topic](http://fqxi.org/community/essay/winners/2013.1) in physics right now is applying techniques from information theory and theoretical machine learning to better understand physics.
 There are even hopes that these techniques might develop into a so-called "theory of everything" that unifies and explains all aspects of the universe.
 But for all the attention this subject has gotten, I'm a bit disappointed that I've never seen an introduction that explains

 1. where *exactly* might you be able to use learning algorithms where you can't just use [existing](https://en.wikipedia.org/wiki/Standard_Model) [physics](https://en.wikipedia.org/wiki/General_relativity) theories instead, and